Seeking an executive resume writer to fast-track your job search?

 It’s been said that a great executive resume writer can produce a resume for any industry, but did you realize many resume experts have an area of specialty?

 This is even more important if your field is unique.
-Most executive resume writers have handled “common” careers such as VP of Sales.
+Most executive resume writers have handled “common” careers such as sales or operations.

 However, if your executive background involves deep-sea research science, locomotive engineering, primitive zoology, or top-secret global innovation, you’ll need to ask questions about the resume writer’s domain experience and tie-in to your industry.

 Don’t forget to tap professional resume writing associations, especially if you’re seeking a writer possessing specialized experience.
 You can find resume writer listings on the Professional Association of Resume Writers and Career Coaches, National Resume Writers’ Association, Career Thought Leaders, or Career Directors International websites.